-Oscars 2017: Half of the Best Picture Nominees Fail This Test for Gender Equality
+Half of 2017 Oscar Best Picture Nominees Fail the Bechdel Test

 The Bechdel Test was created by cartoonist Alison Bechdel in 1985 in her comic strip “Dykes to Watch Out For,” which ran from 1983 to 2008 (the comic strip called it “the Rule”).
 It poses three questions to evaluate female representation in a book, movie, TV show, or any other medium that tells a story with gendered characters.